naveenbreddy/Data-Science-Portfolio-Projects/README.md

 3. Modeling in Python
 4. Grab the results from the Model and build a Data Viz on Tableau

-For this project, I stumbled upon 2 datasets:
-      Crime data from 2020 to present from Data.gov(https://catalog.data.gov/dataset?q=&sort=views_recent+desc) COVID data from ourworldindata.com
 Follow me for my journey!